 On September 9, 2016, the Company acquired substantially all of the assets and assumed certain liabilities of HS Infusion Holdings, Inc. ("Home Solutions") and its subsidiaries (the "Home Solutions Transaction") pursuant to an Asset Purchase Agreement dated June 11, 2016 (as amended, the "Home Solutions Agreement"), by and among Home Solutions, a Delaware corporation, certain subsidiaries of Home Solutions, the Company and HomeChoice Partners, Inc., a Delaware corporation.
-Home Solutions.
-On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions Agreement (the "First Amendment"), which modified the terms of the consideration payable by the Company to Home Solutions thereunder.
+Home Solutions, a privately held company, provides home infusion and home nursing products and services to patients suffering from chronic and acute medical conditions.
+On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions entered into an amendment to the Home Solutions Agreement (the "First Amendment"), which modified the terms of the consideration payable by the Company to Home Solutions thereunder.
 On September 2, 2016, the same parties entered into a second amendment to the Home Solutions Agreement (the "Second Amendment"), which amended the Home Solutions Agreement to eliminate the condition to closing that the Company receive stockholder approval to increase its authorized share capital (the "Charter Amendment") and facilitated the timely consummation of the Home Solutions Transaction.
 The Second Amendment instead provided that the Company will hold a stockholder meeting after the closing of the Home Solutions Transaction to seek stockholder approval of the Charter Amendment, and if the approval is not obtained at the first special meeting, the Company will submit the proposal on a twice per year basis beginning in 2017, at either the annual meeting or a special meeting of stockholders.